adikele/financial-dashboard/README.md

 <br /> Working features:
 <br /> (i) Creation of a user account
 <br /> (ii) Addition of an asset by a user
-<br /> (iii) Searching assets by a specific value belonging to all users
+<br /> (iii) Searching assets of a specific "original value" belonging to all users

 ### How to run this project: